Gh0stByt3s/odin-recipes/README.md

 # odin-recipes

-First HTML webpage in The Odin Project
+First HTML webpage in The Odin Project.
+Learned skills include the basic boilerplate and elements of HTML.